kite-sdk/kite-docs/Kite-Dataset-Command-Line-Interface.md

 ## mapping-config

 Builds a partition strategy for a schema, based on a key value, version, or column.
+The mapping definition is a JSON object with required "type" and "source" attributes.

+Types:

+`column`: requires _family_ and _qualifier_, regular storage.
+`counter`: requires _family_ and _qualifier_, incrementable storage, must be int or long.
+`keyAsColumn`: requires _family_, optional _prefix_, must be record or map type.
+Maps each value to a separate qualifier in the same family.
+`key`: gets value from storage in the key.
+Primitive types only.
+`occVersion`: occ version, must be an int or long.
+Conflicts with counter types.

 ### Syntax
 `dataset [general options] create-column-mapping <field:type pairs> [command options]`